jomarip/Hatchyverse-AI-Lore-Agent/README.md

-# Hatchyverse Community Lore Chatbot
+# Hatchyverse Community Lore Management System

-An AI-powered chatbot system for exploring, validating, and contributing to the Hatchyverse lore.
+An AI-powered system for exploring, managing, validating, and contributing to the Hatchyverse lore.
 This system helps maintain consistency in the expanding Hatchyverse universe while enabling community participation in lore creation.

 ## Features

+### Core Functionality
 - **Interactive Lore Exploration**: Users can ask questions about any aspect of Hatchyverse lore
 - **Semantic Search**: Advanced search capabilities using embeddings to find relevant lore
 - **Lore Validation**: Automatic checking of new submissions against existing canon